 Don’t use a generator, pressure washer, or any gasoline-powered engine less than 20 feet from any window, door, or vent.

-As reinforced in the aftermath of Hurricane Irma, it is not always clear where probable origins of carbon monoxide poisoning can be.
-In fact, the number of cases of carbon monoxide poisoning generally increases in the cooler months ahead as many homeowners turn on their furnaces to keep their families warm and comfortable for the season.
+As reinforced in the aftermath of Hurricane Irma, it is not always obvious where probable origins of carbon monoxide poisoning can be.
+In fact, the number of cases of carbon monoxide poisoning usually increases in the cooler months ahead as many homeowners start up their furnaces to keep their families warm and comfortable for the season.

-Service Experts Heating & Air Conditioning recommends updating your carbon monoxide detectors every five years and checking your carbon monoxide and fire detectors each month to verify the batteries and alarm are working efficiently.
+Service Experts Heating & Air Conditioning recommends replacing your carbon monoxide detectors every five years and checking your carbon monoxide and fire detectors each month to confirm the batteries and alarm are working efficiently.